stein-bmcc/eleventy-personal-site-abdule18/_site/index.md

                                 <img class="rounded-4" src="./imgs/cityscape.jpg" alt="">
                             </div>
                             <div class="card-custom-content p-4">
-                                <h4>Cityscape Photo Editing with Illustrator</h4>
+                                <h4>Cityscape Editing with Illustrator</h4>
-                                <p>Innovation that exceeds expectations.
-Astra is a true template equiqed with all the elements you could ever need to put together</p>
+                                <p>I created a captivating cityscape in Illustrator, featuring dynamic architecture, vibrant city lights, and bustling streets.
+The artwork captures the energy and modernity of a bustling metropolis, inviting viewers to explore the urban landscape.</p>
                                 <a href="#" class="link-custom">Read More</a>
                             </div>
                         </div>